-We recommend that entertainment video providers shift to a continuous delivery operating model in four steps: baselining, forming teams, building MVPs, and scaling and optimizing.
+We recommend that insurers shift to a continuous delivery operating model in four steps: baselining, forming teams, building MVPs, and scaling and optimizing.

-We recommend that entertainment video providers shift to a continuous delivery operating model in four steps: baselining, forming teams, building MVPs, and scaling and optimizing.
+We recommend that insurers shift to a continuous delivery operating model in four steps: baselining, forming teams, building MVPs, and scaling and optimizing.
 Different teams in a company often progress along the journey at a different pace depending on the slice of the business value stream that they are transforming.
-For example, a team building a new direct-to-consumer streaming product might rapidly progress through all four steps, while a team that's evaluating an old administration system might decide after the first step (baselining) to extract the data and then retire the system.
+For example, a team building a new cyber insurance product might rapidly progress through all four steps, while a team that's evaluating an old policy administration system might decide after the first step (baselining) to extract the data and then retire the system.

-1 Conduct a baseline assessment
+Conduct a baseline assessment